strimzi/strimzi.github.io/_posts/2023-08-31-kafka-node-pools-whats-next.md

 Once the migration to KRaft and node pools moves forward, we will also start working on the Strimzi `v1` API.
 Evolving the APIs of the Custom Resources can be complicated.
 However, once the ZooKeeper support is removed from Apache Kafka and Strimzi, we will be able to remove the ZooKeeper-related options from the `Kafka` custom resource definition.
-We will be also able to remove the options that moved into the `KafkaNodePool` resources such as the number of replicas or storage configuration.
+We will be also able to remove the Kafka options that moved into the `KafkaNodePool` resources such as the number of replicas or storage configuration.

 ### More configurable options

-The `KafkaNodePool` resource currently supports only a limited number of configuration options:
+The `KafkaNodePool` resource currently supports a limited number of configuration options:
-* Number of replicas in that pool
+* Number of replicas in the pool
-* Role(s) of the nodes in this pool
+* Roles assigned to the nodes in this pool
-* The storage configuration
+* Storage configuration
 * Resource requirements (e.g. memory and CPU)
 * JVM configuration options
-* Template for customizing the resources belonging to this pool, such as pods or containers
+* Templates for customizing the resources belonging to this pool, such as pods or containers

-This is something that might be expanded in the future.
+This may be expanded in the future.
-For some options, it would probably never make sense to configure them at the node pool level.
+Certain options, like cluster-wide configurations for authorization or listeners, wouldn't typically be configured at the node pool level.
-This would for example include the cluster-wide configurations such as authorization or listeners.
-On the other hand, many other options can be easily made configurable at the node pool level if they provide some value.
+However, other options can easily be added to the configuration at the node pool level if they offer value.

 Would there be some use case to configure a different container image for each node pool?
 Different metrics or logging configurations?
 Tuning some of the Kafka configuration options that can be applied on a per-node level?
-If you have a use case for any of these, feel free to let us know for example in GitHub Discussions or Issues and we can have a look.
+If you have a use case in mind for any of these options, feel free to let us know through GitHub Discussions or Issues and we can take a closer look.

-### Moving nodes
+### Moving nodes between node pools

-One of the last features mentioned in the original [node pool proposal](https://github.com/strimzi/proposals/blob/main/050-Kafka-Node-Pools.md) but not implemented yet is support for moving nodes from one node pool to another.
+Support for moving nodes from one node pool to another, mentioned in the original [node pool proposal](https://github.com/strimzi/proposals/blob/main/050-Kafka-Node-Pools.md), is not implemented yet.
-If you want to move a node from one node pool to another today, you have to:
+At the moment, you must perform these steps if you want to move a node from one node pool to another:
 1. Create a new node in the target node pool
 2. Move data from the old node to the new node (for example using Cruise Control)
 3. Remove the node from the original node pool